 No, not your jam?
 That’s okay—plenty of other options.

 If you’re about to ask, is Zipvan like Zipcar but with a van?
 The answer is yes.
 Like renting a Zipcar for an hour or a day, you can rent a Zipvan to help with your moving needs.
 They are exactly what you think—a large utility van with two seats in the front and lots of room in the back for boxes, furniture, and more.

 In fact, one of our newest members of ATP—Sheila McGraw, moved into her apartment last month using a Zipvan.

 If you already have a Zipcar membership, you can find and reserve a Zipvan at any time.
 If you don’t have a Zipcar membership, you can get started here.

 3. Move by Feet

-With a portable storage unit, you can literally move your stuff at your own pace and with your own two feet.
+With a portable storage unit, you can literally move stuff at your own pace and with your own two feet.
 What could be easier than that?
-Pricing is sure to vary based on how long you have a storage unit in use, but it at least turns moving day into moving days and significantly reduces stress levels.
+Pricing is sure to vary based on how long you have a storage unit in use, but it at least turns a moving day into moving days and significantly reduces stress levels.

 Photo Credit: Sam Kittner/Kittner.com for Arlington Transportation Partners